sergiocollado/potpourri/Notes_on_linux.md

 # kernel panic

-kernel panic is the name of the error known in which the OS has a hard time recovering.
+kernel panic is the name of the error known in which the OS has a "hard time recovering".

 reference: https://searchdatacenter.techtarget.com/definition/Linux-kernel-panic